 Although most of the nest sites are situated on private land, it is possible to enjoy great views of a pair who nest on the nature reserve in Manton Bay, and are featured on our webcam.
 Both Waderscrape and Shallow Water hides are a short walk from the Lyndon Visitor Centre on the south shore of the reservoir.
 The nest is situated no more than 250 metres from the two hides, providing some of the best views of nesting Ospreys anywhere in the UK.

-Between 2010 and 2013, the Manton Bay pair consisted of male Osprey 5R(04), a Rutland-fledged male, and an unringed, presumed Scottish female, now called Maya.
+Between 2010 and 2013, the Manton Bay pair consisted of male osprey 5R(04), a Rutland-fledged male, and an unringed, presumed Scottish female, now called Maya.
 They raised eleven chicks together over four years.
 In 2014, however, 5R did not return, and Maya paired up with another Rutland-fledged male, 33(11).
 They did not raise chicks in 2014, but raised three in 2015, and three more in 2016!